A 1,153 hp headline is useless unless the reader knows what problem it solves

 Why is my Shopify website not showing up on Google?

-If you are wondering why is my Shopify website not showing up on Google, start with the basics, Google may not have discovered the site, or it may have decided the pages are low value.
+If you are wondering why is my Shopify website not showing up on Google, start with the basics.
+Google may not have discovered the site, or it may have decided the pages are low value.
 A brand new site, a site with only a handful of pages, or a site that repeats the same copy across many pages often struggles to rank.
 The fix is usually to make the site crawlable, add real page content, and build internal links so Google can see which pages matter most.

 Why is my shop not showing up on Google?